-Bromeliad plants are colorful, long-lasting (3-4 months) and make great gifts.
-People always ask how to water them.
-This video will give you a quick lesson on watering bromeliads and see just how much water can bromeliads hold.
+Bromeliad plants are colorful, long-lasting (3-4 months), and make great gifts.
+People always ask how to water bromeliads in pots.
+Below we’ll give you a quick lesson on watering bromeliads and see just how to water a bromeliad and how much water can a bromeliad plant hold.

-Many of the bromeliads sold today are “tank type” bromeliads.
-The rosette of broad leaves creates a “cup” or “vase” in the plants center.
+Wide varieties of bromeliads sold today are “tank type” bromeliads.
+The rosette of broad leaves creates a “cup” or “vase” in the plant’s center.

-The tank should be flushed out with plenty of water periodically to prevent possible stagnation.
+Flush the tank out with plenty of water periodically to prevent stagnant water in the cup.
 This periodic flushing also prevents a build-up of salts left when water in the cup evaporates.

-Water should be removed from the cup if the temperature is likely to fall below 40 degrees.
+Water should be removed from the cup if the temperature is likely to fall below 40° degrees Fahrenheit.
 Hopefully, this won’t happen to you inside.
-This practice will prevent cold damage which appears as a brown line across each leaf at the water level.
+This practice will prevent cold damage, which appears as a brown line across each leaf at the water level.

-If you take care of Bromeliads indoors, you may need to mist the plant about twice a week in addition to your watering in order to prevent drying of the leaves by the low humidity.
+If you care for Bromeliads indoors, you may need to mist the plant about twice a week in addition to your watering to prevent drying of the leaves by the low humidity.

-FYI… Several pots of bromeliads can be put together into an attractive decorative planter to create a bromeliad garden, and when one starts fading, simply remove the pot and replace it with a new one.
+FYI… Several pots of bromeliads can be put together into an attractive decorative planter to create a bromeliad garden.
+When one starts fading, simply remove the pot and replace it with a new one.
 You can have color all year!

-Bromeliads are like most other plants in that they will tell you when they become stressed from being too dry.
+Bromeliads are like most other plants; they will tell you when they become stressed from being too dry.
 Drying the plant out can cause permanent cellular damage to the leaf structure.

 - Caring For Bromeliads After They Flower